hujhax/austin-improv-wiki/Nice Astronaut.md

 ## Festivals
 Nice Astronaut has performed at the Chicago Improv Festival (2013), the Del Close Marathon (2009, 2012), and Out of Bounds (2009, 2010, 2011, 2012).

+## Miscellaneous
+Nice Astronaut also hosted the short lived "Nomad Comedy Nights" on Wednesdays at Nomad Bar during the summer of 2009.

 ## See Also
 * [[Townsville]]
 * [[Gillactica]]